 Option #3: Escape the Room Stargazer’s Manor

 Escape the Room Stargazer’s Mirror is good for children ten and up as well as adults, so it’s a great pick for younger kids in the family than some of the others listed here.
 This game comes with all the materials you need to complete the escape room puzzle.
 This offer is one of the more popular games on our list.
 It’s also simple enough that even a group of kids with no adults can solve it in time.
-On the bad side though, adults playing with no kids may find this best escape room board game a little too easy.
-There is also little replay value in this best escape room board game.
+On the bad side though, adults playing with no kids may find this game a little too easy.
+There is also little replay value in this game.

 ***BEST MURDER MYSTERY AND CRIME BOARD GAMES FOR TABLETOP: Solve crime and murder mystery tabletop game boards in our list collection.
 Mystery Board Games.

 If you or your family are fans of Jumanji, then be sure to try Jumanji Escape Room The Game .
 This fun board game includes two different escape room game options, each of which takes about an hour to work through.
 The game is good for kids and adults to play together.
 This choice is easy for kids to understand and even more experienced escape room players can find something fun to do in this game.
 On the bad side though, the game doesn’t have enough activities for groups larger than about four people.

 Option #5: Escape Room in a Box: The Werewolf Experiment